knative/eventing/docs/spec/channel.md

 Channels SHOULD retry resending CloudEvents when they fail to either connect or send CloudEvents to subscribers.

-Channels SHOULD support various retry configuration parameters, including, but not limiting to:
+Channels SHOULD support various retry configuration parameters, including, but not limited to:
 - the maximum number of retries
 - the time in-between retries
 - the backoff rate